cloudbase/cloudbase-init-offline-install/Readme.md

 Building a Nano Server image for OpenStack consists in 2 main steps:

-* Preparing a NanoServer VHD image
+* Preparing a NanoServer image
 * Downloading and installing Cloudbase-Init in the offline VHD image

+All you need to do is to run NewNanoServerVHD.ps1 to generate a complete image.

 #### NanoServer OpenStack build automation